 When they arrived, one student said that these spaces have now become their “safe zone."

 Hearing this feedback, our team knew we knew we had accomplished the main goals of the project: to not just welcome guests and students, but to to create and foster environments where individuals and communities of learners could gather naturally, comfortably, and collaboratively.

 Here are the upgraded, updated admissions, learning, and collaboration spaces at Dunwoody:

 "'Not only does a space like this bring interest, but it shows what it's really like today,' Dunwoody President Rich Wagner said.

 "The [new] space is colorful and airy, with collaborative work areas and communal lounges.
 The classrooms themselves also got a facelift: There are technical spaces with 3D printers, welding labs and robotic tools as well as communal design labs with open seating and collaborative desk space.

 "Students were also able to lend a hand in the design, collaborating with Golden Valley-based Mortenson Construction, the project's general contractor, and Credo Design Architects LLC, the design firm" (source).

 Credo Design Architects were honored to be chosen for this long-awaited, multi-phase project, and we are so excited to see Dunwoody students enjoying the renovations and additions!
 Thank you to Dunwoody for sharing this amazing video featuring their students in the new space.

-Residential environments are the most powerful vehicle for influencing student success on your higher education campus.
-Our new research brief builds the case for intentionality around the residential experience, concluding residential environments matter because of the opportunities they provide to positively influence not only with whom students interact, but also where they interact.
+Residential environments are among your most powerful vehicle for influencing student success on your higher education campus.
+Professor and author Rishi Sriram, Ph.D., of Baylor University brings his case for intentionality around the residential experience, concluding residential environments matter because of the opportunities they provide to positively influence not only with whom students interact, but also where they interact.